bitcoin-s/bitcoin-s/docs/getting-setup.md

 ## Step 1: Java and Scala

 The first step in getting setup will be getting the [Java Development Kit](https://www.oracle.com/java/technologies/javase-downloads.html) (JDK) installed on your machine.
-Bitcoin-S works best with Java 8 but _should_ also work with Java 11.
+Bitcoin-S works best with Java 8 but _should_ also work with Java 11 and Java 13.

 Once java is setup on your machine (try running `javac -version`), you are ready to download and install the [Scala Build Tool](https://www.scala-sbt.org/download.html) (sbt).
 Note that running `sbt` for the first time will take a while.